bookingactivities/booking-activities/readme.txt

 * **API for developers** (PHP actions and filters, JS actions). *Documentation coming soon.*
 * Use the latest version of the beautiful and handy **[FullCalendar](https://fullcalendar.io/)**
+* Support WP privacy tools for exporting and erasing your customers personal data

 See the whole [features list here](https://booking-activities.fr/en/documentation/features/?utm_source=wp-plugin-page&utm_medium=wordpress&utm_content=readme).